ap4909/trade-runner/README.md

 - trade_job - functionality relating to running and managing trade jobs

 ## Set-up
-This section includes information related to setting up for development and operation
+This section includes information related to setting up the endpoints and infrastructure in AWS for development and/or operation

 ### Pre-requisites
 - An AWS account